jdidion/wdlkit/docs/style.md

     * Avoid using optional or required arrays (e.g. `Array[String]?` or `Array[Int]+`) when writing workflows that will be compiled using dxWDL to run on DNAnexus: DNAnexus app/workflow inputs do not distinguish between empty and null inputs.
 * Command Block
     * Always use `command <<< >>>` with `~{...}` style placeholders
-    * Begin with set -uexo pipefail
+    * Begin with `set -uexo pipefail`
     * Use comments liberally
 * Output
     * Files
         * Specify file names explicitly when there are a small number of output files
-        * When using `glob()` to return an array of a large number of files, write your command block to place the output files in a separate directory, to avoid accidentally selecting additional files
+        * When using `glob()` to return an array of files, write your command block to place the output files in a separate directory, to avoid accidentally selecting additional files
 * Runtime
     * Be explicit about resource requirements if they are known; e.g. if a single CPU is required, specify `cpu: 1` rather than omitting `cpu`.